luigi-ai-project/coursera/README.md

 # coursera
-Training exercise for a class
+Training exercise for a class on Git and Github